alexengrig/tech-showcase/README.md

 # tech-showcase

-An icon/link-based showcase with technologies/services on your project
+A logo/link-based showcase with services on your project.